Princess-of-Sleeping/vita-utility/README.md

 for kernel

-Create host0 as a virtual device and create host0:file0.
+Create host0 as a virtual device.

-host0:file0 will get random data each time it is read.
+The files that exist in "host0:kernel_modules/" and "host0:sysroot/" are RW.

 __Since SceVfsMountPoC is a PoC, there is nothing that guarantees its operation.__

+TODO : update createFileEntry and vfs_get_stat

 ### KernelCustomMalloc